Towards Rich, Portable, and Large-Scale Pedestrian Data Collection: Dataset Characteristics

-\item \textbf{Naturalistic human behavior with the presence of a ``robot".} Unlike datasets such as \cite{lcas} or \cite{jrdb}, the ``robot" that provides perspective view data collection is a cart being pushed by human.
+\textbf{Naturalistic human behavior with the presence of a ``robot".} Unlike datasets such as \cite{lcas} or \cite{jrdb}, the ``robot" that provides perspective view data collection is a cart being pushed by human.
 As mentioned in section \ref{sec:hardware}, doing so reduces the novelty effects from the surrounding pedestrians.
 Having the ``robot" being pushed by humans also ensures safety for the pedestrians and its own motion has more natural human behavior.
-As such, the pedestrians also react naturally around the robot by treating it as another human agent. \end{enumerate}

 As shown in Table \ref{tab:survey}, current datasets only contain at most two of the three components\footnote{*L-CAS dataset does provide human verified labels grounded in the metric space.
-However, its pedestrian labels do not contain trajectory data, which means this dataset has limited usage in pedestrian behavior research, so we put ``No" here.}.
+However, its pedestrian labels do not contain trajectory data, which means this dataset has limited usage in pedestrian behavior research.}.
 A close comparison is the TH\"OR dataset \cite{thor}, but its perspective view data are collected by a robot.
 Additionally, unlike all other datasets in Table \ref{tab:survey}, the TH\"OR dataset is collected in a controlled lab setting rather than in the wild.
 This injects artificial factors into human behavior, making them unnatural.